Program Associate, Office of Inclusion and Equity

 The Office of Inclusion and Equity (OIE) is responsible for leading and advancing NYUAD's implementation of practices and programs that foster inclusion, diversity, belonging, and equity in the workplace.
 It primarily serves faculty, staff, academic support, post-doctoral, and research employees.

-Fatiah Touray, Esq. is responsible for leading and directing NYUAD’s programs that promote diversity, equity, inclusion, and belonging.
-Fatiah works in partnership with SLICE, the Office of the Provost, and all students, faculty, and staff dedicated to the work of helping NYUAD become a truly inclusive institution.
+Fatiah Touray, Esq. is responsible for leading and directing NYUAD’s programs that promote inclusion, diversity, equity, and belonging (IDBE).
+Fatiah works in partnership with Spiritual Life and Intercultural Education (SLICE), the Office of the Provost, and all students, faculty, and staff dedicated to the work of helping NYUAD become a truly inclusive institution.

 Fatiah comes to NYUAD from Sarah Lawrence College where she was the inaugural Vice President for Diversity, Equity, and Inclusion and Special Assistant to the President.
 Previously, she was the Assistant Dean of Diversity and International Advising and the Director of the Academic Achievement Program at the College of Arts and Science at NYU.